fdel-ux64/fish-config/README.md

+## Personal Fish configuration

+This repository contains my personal Fish shell configuration and helper functions.
+While some functions may be useful to others, this repository is not intended to be a stable or supported public plugin.

+---

 # Fish Various Config Functions

-A collection of custom Fish shell functions, completions, and keybindings, designed to be easily shared across machines.
+A collection of custom Fish shell functions, completions, and keybindings used in my personal Fish setup and shared across my own machines.

-All functions are Fisher-ready and can be installed with one command.
+All functions are Fisher-compatible, but this repository is primarily maintained for personal use.

+The functions below are documented for reference; interfaces and behavior may change without notice.

 ## Installation

 ### Using Fisher (recommended)

-Once the repository is ready for Fisher, you can install all functions, completions, and keybindings automatically:
+You can install all functions, completions, and keybindings automatically using Fisher:

 fisher install fdel-ux64/fish-config